-All questions must be in writing and directed to the procurement officer by October 12, 2023 prior to 4:00pm.
+All questions must be in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.
+All questions must be received no later than 12:00 noon on November 27, 2023, prevailing Alaska time.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.